← The Traction Canvas · BOX #1 PROBLEMS · Box #2 Bifurcation →

 3 Common Mistakes

 • Skipping Quantifiable Implications.
 Buyers won’t spend $50 to solve a $100 problem.
 They WILL spend $50 to solve a $500 problem.
-That’s why Quantifiable Implications matter.
+Without a real dollar number, urgency collapses and the deal stalls.
+Instead, name what the problem costs in lost revenue, lost time, lost customers.

 What’s Next